HamzaYacub/QAC-Practical-Project/README.md

     #generous = False
 ~~~~

-Doing this allowed me to check that every vehicle and paintjob was being correctly incorporated as well as checking my second implementation for service 4 - generous discounts.
+Doing this allowed me to check that every vehicle and paintjob was being correctly utilised as well as checking my second implementation for service 4 - generous discounts - was functional.

 ## Improvements for future